microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 2. Copy and paste the C-CDA data into VS Code or a text editor of your choice.

-3. Refer back to the Azure API for FHIR [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/convert-data#parameter-resource) for ```$convert-data``` on how to include parameters in the API request.
+3. Refer back to the FHIR service [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data) for ```$convert-data``` on how to include parameters in the API request.

 4. Select the `raw` button and choose `JSON` from the dropdown menu on the right.
 <img src="./media/Postman_JSON_Body.png" height="328">